-The poverty mindset is something that many of us have experienced before, or are still experiencing right now.
-It’s a harmful perception of life that paints the world in a frame where there’s never enough to go around.
+The poverty mindset is a harmful perception of life that paints the world in a frame where there’s never enough to go around.
+It’s a view of scarcity and a belief that we must struggle to have our fair share.

-This painful mindset perpetuates feelings of need, and further brings you away from being content with what you have.
+The poverty mindset perpetuates feelings of need and further brings you away from being content with what you have.
+It’s a low vibrational energy that attracts more of the same (struggle) and repels abundance.

 What’s worse is that while you harbor a poverty mindset, chances are you’re not going to make anything of your life.
 You bow out of the race before it has even begun, and wonder why you’ve gotten nowhere.

-Here we’re going to dissect this degrading mentality so that you can better understand it, get rid of it, and build up better mindsets that actually do you good in life.
+Here we’re going to dissect this degrading mentality so that you can better understand it, get rid of it, and build up better mindsets that lead you to abundance.

 The years I spent living in Vietnam were a real eye-opener.
 Especially when riding through the Northern Mountains and passing through tiny villages, I met a lot of people who had so little, but their cups were so full.